nus-cs2103-AY2223S1/tp/docs/team/boredcoco.md

 Given below are my contributions to the project.

-* **New Feature**: *Filter for relevant Orders or Pets*.
+* **New Feature**: *Filter for relevant Pets*.
-    * What it does: *Using specific attributes, the user can find Pets or Orders matching those attributes*.
+    * What it does: *Using specific attributes, the user can find Pets matching those attributes*.
-    * Justification: *The user may want to take a quick look at Orders or Pets that have specific attributes so that he or she can bulk buy from a Supplier*
+    * Justification: *The user may want to take a quick look at Pets that have specific attributes so that he or she can bulk buy from a Supplier*
+    * Highlights: *This feature supports entering multiple fields*.

+* **New Feature**: *Filter for relevant Orders*.
+    * What it does: *Using specific attributes, the user can find Orders matching those attributes*.
+    * Justification: *The user may want to take a quick look at Orders that have specific attributes so that he or she can have an overview of similar orders.*
     * Highlights: *This feature supports entering multiple fields*.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=boredcoco&breakdown=true)

 * **Functionality**